up9inc/mockintosh/README.md

 # Chupeta

+## About
 We respect the achievements of predecessors (Wiremock, Mockoon etc), we offer similar syntax.

 We aim for cloud-native/microservices, so the main case is many mocks running at once.
 Also, we aim for the smallest Docker image size, the smallest RAM requirement.

+## General
 Ability to serve multiple services from one container, without much resource overhead - mockoon does it

 Ability to provide custom code that alters responses - hoverfly’s middleware